keyle/json-anything/README.md

 ###Australia Bureau of Meteorology (bom)

-The bom is reknown for not having decent a api.
+The bom is known for not having decent a api.

 Take a look at its home page http://www.bom.gov.au/ ...
 We're going to grab the Forecast as presented for the major cities.